Security at Simple Scheduler.

 Compliance posture

 We are not currently HIPAA-compliant and do not sign Business Associate Agreements.
-Do not store protected health information (PHI) in Simple Scheduler.
+Please do not store protected health information (PHI) in Simple Scheduler.

 Reporting a security issue